joshnishikawa/SchoolDesk/README.txt

 | Note #66   | Note #61   | Note #64    | Note #81   | Note #75   |
 '------------^------------^-------------^------------^------------'

-You can switch between banks 1 and 2 by pressing and releasing The "Edit" button.
+You can switch between banks 1 and 2 by quickly pressing and releasing The "Edit" button.

 --------------------------------------------------------------------------------

 Different sounds can also be assigned to each pad by following these steps:

-1. Press and HOLD the Edit knob on the right side of the controller.
+1. Press and HOLD the Edit knob on top of the controller for one second.
-    The orange LED will light up.

-2. While holding down this knob, tap the pad you want to edit.
-    The orange LED will now begin to blink and you can release the Edit knob.

-3. Now the controller is in "Program Mode" and the sound for the pad you tapped can be changed by turning the knob.
-Continue to trigger the pad until you find the desired sound.*

-4. While in program mode (indicated by the blinking LED) you may change the sounds for any of the pads by first triggering the pad and then turning the knob until you reach the desired sound.
+    (The red LED blinks when the knob is pressed and stays lit after one second)

+2. Release the knob.
+The controller is now in "Program Mode" where pads can be assigned different sounds or be set as expression controllers.

+3. While in program mode - indicated by the red LED - trigger the pad you want to change.
+The assigned sound will play (or no sound if set as expression controller).

+4. Turn the knob until you reach the desired sound.* Turning the knob will reassign an expression controller as a drum sound.
+To assign the pad as an expression controller, briefly press and release the knob the same way you would to change between banks A and B.

 5. When you have finished choosing your sounds.
-Press and releasethe Edit knob.
+Press and hold the Edit knob for one second again.
+The LED will return to green or blue (depending on the bank).
 The sounds you selected will be saved to internal memory and will be available the next time you plug in School Desk (unltil you change them).

     *NOTE: Turning the knob will cycle though note numbers 35 through 81.